ArMaGeDDoN-SS/Discord-Nuke-bot/README.md

 <p><code>developer_list</code> - This list specifies the ID of users who will have access to system commands that edit the blacklist and whitelist.</p>
 <p><code>channels_name</code> - This line specifies the name for the channels that the bot will spam when the server is destroyed.</p>
 <p><code>roles_name</code> - This line specifies the name for the roles that the bot will spam when the server is destroyed.</p>
 <p><code>server_name</code> - This line specifies a new name for the server.
-When the bot destroys the server, it changes its name to the one specified in this line.</p>
+When the bot destroys the server, it changes its name to the specified one.</p>
 <p><code>avatar_file</code> - </p>